dots-energy/Dots-calculation-service-template/README.md

 The second list describes the publications or outputs of the calculation.
 There are two parameters of a publication description that are worth mentioning: `global_flag` this needs to be set to `True` and will be removed in later versions of this template, and, `esdl_type` this is the esdl type of the calculation service that you are defining in this case `EConnection`.

 After the definition of the subscription and publication values the actual calculation is defined by instantiating `HelicsCalculationInformation`.
-The first 5 parameters are related to a helics federate confguration and therefore the reader is reffered to the [helics documentation](https://docs.helics.org/en/latest/references/configuration_options_reference.html#broker_init_string--null).
+The first 6 parameters except for `time_request_type` are related to a helics federate confguration and therefore the reader is reffered to the [helics documentation](https://docs.helics.org/en/latest/references/configuration_options_reference.html#broker_init_string--null).
+The parameter `time_request_type` defines when the calculation service is woken up by helics and therefore executed.
+Setting the value to `TimeRequestType.ON_INPUT` will ensure that it is only executed when it has recieved its required inputs and on a time that corresponds to its defined `period`.
+Setting `time_request_type` to `TimeRequestType.PERIOD` will make sure it is executed periodically based on its defined `period`.
 The other parameters should be self explenatory based their names.

 Finally, the the last line adds the calculation to the calculation service and ensures that it is executed during a running co-simulation.
 Every added calculation will become a [helics federate](https://docs.helics.org/en/latest/user-guide/fundamental_topics/helics_terminology.html) with their own timing parameters as defined in the `calculation_information`.
 To get an idea of how helics timing works have a look at this [page](https://docs.helics.org/en/latest/user-guide/fundamental_topics/timing_configuration.html) of the helics documentation.